 What Happened with David Blaine's mother?

-Her son David Blaine was devastated and Patrice remains a key figure in Blaine's life to this day - both in spirit and memory.
-You can see images of Patrick on www.davidblaine.com by going to the Gallery.
+Her son David Blaine was devastated and Patricia remains a key figure in Blaine's life to this day - both in spirit and memory.
+You can see images of Patricia on www.davidblaine.com by going to the Gallery.

 Trick Monkey: David Blaine's deal with Robert Deniro's Tribeca Productions